 Audit-related services include assurance and related services that are customarily performed by independent registered public accounting firms.
-Audit-related fees for both 2014 and 2015 include amounts incurred in connection with audits of the Company's defined-contribution 401(k) plan.
+Audit-related fees for 2015 include amounts incurred in connection with the audit of the Company's defined-contribution 401(k) plan.